 How would you like to make the Orange Julius we all love from our neighborhood Dairy Queen?
-This delightful, frothy drink can now be made in your own home.
+This delightful, frothy smoothie can now be made in your own home.
 And this 5-ingredient Orange drink recipe takes only a few minutes to make!

 We now have the secret ingredients to this orange drink recipe (thanks to Dave Oberg) and you can enjoy it in minutes.
 There are only 5-ingredients, making this a wonderful option for a warm summer day.